 The incredible importantance of your pillow

-If we could only recommend two products (and we generally do) it would be a change of pillow and a wrap-around neck and shoulder massager, in that order.
+If we could only recommend two products (and we generally do) it would be a change of pillow and a neck massager for tension headaches, in that order.
 Two inexpensive products that can really make a difference to living life with occipital neuralgia.

 ✅ OCCIPITAL NEURALGIA